UrbanCompass/bazel/site/docs/skylark/concepts.md

 A build consists of three phases.

 * **Loading phase**.
-First, we load and evaluate all extensions and all BUILD files that are needed for the build.
-The execution of the BUILD files simply instantiates rules.
+First, we load and evaluate all extensions and all UCBUILD files that are needed for the build.
+The execution of the UCBUILD files simply instantiates rules.
 This is where macros are evaluated.

 * **Analysis phase**.
 The code of the rules is executed (their `implementation`